adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Beverley Jacobs, CM, LLB, LLM, PhD is a member of the Bear Clan, Mohawk Nation of the Haudenosaunee Confederacy.
 She is Associate Dean (Academic) at the Faculty of Law, University of Windsor and she practices law part-time at her home community of Six Nations of the Grand River Territory.
 Beverley has obtained a Bachelor of Law Degree from the University of Windsor in 1994, a Master of Law Degree from the University of Saskatchewan in 2000 and a PhD from the University of Calgary in 2018.
 Beverley is also a consultant/researcher/writer/public speaker.
 Her work centres around ending gendered colonial violence against Indigenous people and restoring Indigenous laws, beliefs, values, and traditions.

+### Paula Johnson
+Paula C. Johnson is a professor of law at Syracuse University College of Law and newly appointed to the Franklin H. Williams Judicial Commission.
+This commission advises and educates decision makers in the New York Court System on issues surrounding litigants and employees of color, implementing recommendations in addressing these issues to ensure equitable justice in New York State.
+She earned her B.A. from the University of Maryland, College Park; J.D. from Temple University School of Law; and her LL.M. from Georgetown University Law Center.
+Professor Johnson and Professor Janis McDonald (emerita), co-founded and direct the Cold Case Justice Initiative (CCJI) at Syracuse University College of Law, which investigates racially-motivated murders committed during the civil rights era and in contemporary times.
+Professor Johnson has held several distinguished teaching posts, including the Haywood Burns Chair in Civil Rights at CUNY Law School (2005-2006), the Sparks Chair at the University of Alabama School of Law (2008), and the Syracuse University College of Law Bond, Schoeneck and King Distinguished Professorship (2004-2006).
+She also has taught at law schools at the University of Arizona, University of Baltimore, and Northern Illinois University.

+### Marina Johnson-Zafiris
+Marina Johnson-Zafiris (Mohawk, Wolf Clan) is second year PhD Student at Cornell University in Information Science, with a minor in American Indian and Indigenous studies.
+Her research focuses on computational community science and technological interventions for industrial accountability and socio-environmental justice in Haudenosaunee Territory.

+### Hinemoa	Jones
+Hinemoa Jones descends from the wellspring of memories of all her mothers and fathers before her.
+She is of Māori (Te Arawa, Tainui) and Pākehā descent.
+She is a writer, an educator, and a facilitator of Māori language and of the traditions of the whare tapere — specifically, Māori games, raranga, and karetao Māori (the Māori puppet).
+Hinemoa has performed extensively in Aotearoa and internationally with karetao Māori and is excited about the revival of this taonga.
+Hinemoa lives and works in Coromandel and draws inspiration for her writing from all her whānau unfoldings.

+### Robert P. Jones
+Robert P. Jones is the president and founder of Public Religion Research Institute (PRRI).
+He is the author of the New York Times bestseller [*The Hidden Roots of White Supremacy and the Path to a Shared American Future*](https://www.amazon.com/Hidden-Roots-White-Supremacy-American/dp/166800951X/) (published September 5, 2023), as well as [*White Too Long: The Legacy of White Supremacy in American Christianity*](https://smile.amazon.com/White-Too-Long-Supremacy-Christianity/dp/1982122870/), which won a 2021 American Book Award.
+He is also the author of [*The End of White Christian America*](http://smile.amazon.com/End-White-Christian-America/dp/1501122290/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=1452200902&sr=8-1), which won the 2019 Grawemeyer Award in Religion.

+Jones writes regularly on politics, culture, and religion for *The Atlantic*, TIME, Religion News Service, and other outlets.
+He is frequently featured in major national media, such as CNN, MSNBC, NPR, *The New York Times, The Washington Post,* and others.
+Jones writes a weekly newsletter for those dedicated to the work of truth-telling, repair, and healing from the legacy of white supremacy in American Christianity at [www.whitetoolong.net](https://www.whitetoolong.net/).

+He holds a Ph.D. in religion from Emory University, an M.Div. from Southwestern Baptist Theological Seminary, and a B.S. in computing science and mathematics from Mississippi College.
+Jones was selected by Emory University's Graduate Division of Religion as Distinguished Alumnus of the Year in 2013, and by Mississippi College's Mathematics Department as Alumnus of the Year in 2016.
+Jones serves on the national program committee for the [American Academy of Religion](https://www.aarweb.org/node/104) and is a past member of the editorial boards for the *Journal of the American Academy of Religion*, and *Politics and Religion*, a journal of the American Political Science Association.

+Jones served as CEO of PRRI from the organization's inception in 2009 to 2022.
+Before founding PRRI, he worked as a consultant and senior research fellow at several think tanks in Washington, D.C., and was an assistant professor of religious studies at Missouri State University.

 ### Lars Kirkhusmo Pharo

 Professor of Religion and Ethics, Nord University